 Time to get rid of your Christmas tree?
-Here's how in N.H.
+Here's where you can bring it in NH

 With the holiday season now behind us, it’s time for some to turn to another annual, mid-winter ritual: trashing the Christmas tree.